clohfink/csshgen/README.md

 # csshgen

-Generate a clusers config file for cssh against servers in a Rackspace account
+Generate a clusers config file for cssh against servers in a Rackspace account for a given data center

 ## Installation